Light / The Holocaust & Humanity Project

 IN OUR DARKEST TIMES, IT IS HOPE THAT PUSHES US FORWARD

-As a dance, the story of Light is told from a present-day perspective.
-The music is composed of works by contemporary writers.
-The decor and dress is of today, and spare.
+Choreographed and designed by Stephen Mills, Light has been a project of his for the past 20 years.
+The production has toured both nationally and internationally, featuring both the 84-minute dance and community-wide discussions focused on the protection of human rights against bigotry and hate.
+The music is composed of works by a number of notable contemporary writers.
+The décor and dress is of today, and spare.
 The story of “never again” is a warning of which we must always be mindful and diligent concerning the protection of human rights against bigotry and hatred.

 CHOREOGRAPHY: Stephen Mills